-What is the case law on the treatment of foreign wealth transfers?
+What is the case law on the treatment of productive efficiency gains derived by foreign shareholders?

-- 385. Incorporating efficiency enhancing gains captured by foreign shareholders into net public benefits has previously been supported by the courts, primarily in the AMPS-A case.
-In this case, the Commission sought to exclude these gains captured by foreign shareholders from an assessment of the public benefits.
-However, the court disagreed with the Commission and ruled that these impacts should be included as public benefits. - 386.
-In its reasoning, the court stated: 236
+- 402. Incorporating efficiency enhancing gains captured by foreign shareholders into net public benefits has previously been the approach of the courts, primarily in the AMPS-A case.
+In this case, the Commission excluded the gains captured by foreign shareholders from an assessment of the public benefits.
+However, the court disagreed with the Commission and found that these impacts should be included as public benefits. - 403.
+In its reasoning, the court stated:255